open-telemetry/opentelemetry.io/content/en/blog/2023/end-user-discussions-04.md

 Below is the summary of this month's discussion.

 <i>Note: The answers are provided by a mix of OTel community members and
-end-users to the best of their knowledge.
+end users to the best of their knowledge.
 The answers are not official recommendations by OpenTelemetry.</i>

 ### Evangelizing adoption of OpenTelemetry in a big organization